kbb306/CPWaCA/README.md

   <li>Forget you are responsible for setting the status of assignments in the spreadsheet.</li>
   <li>Shut down the program while a sync is happening.
 This may result in malformed rows.</li>
 </ul>

+A demonstration of this program can be found in the docs folder.